 As a sequel to a film adaptation of a novel, BR2049 involves a complex relation between visual and textual media; this is both heightened and symbolized by the way it splices Pale Fire into the narrative.
-Villeneuve’s interest in linguistic themes and literary material is evident in his first sci-fi film Arrival, released a year before BR2049.
+Director Denis Villeneuve’s interest in linguistic themes and literary material is evident in his first sci-fi film Arrival (date), released a year before BR2049.
 In Arrival, a bookish linguist (whose library we see in an early scene) is tasked with interpreting and translating the non-linear language of an alien species.
 The story pivots on an extrapolation of the Sapir-Whorf hypothesis, in which linguistic relativity not only conditions perception of reality but alters reality itself.
 As Stephen Mulhall observes, Arrival and BR2049 share an “interest in the way language can inform and transform thought and experience” (Mulhall 34).
 In BR2049, Villeneuve “declares a conviction that language is as much part of the resources of authentic contemporary cinema as vision, and that any inheritance of a cinematic universe that luxuriated in the visual as much as Scott’s will be true to Villeneuve’s directorial identity only insofar as it can synthesise word with image” (Mulhall 41).
 BR2049’s complex engagement with Pale Fire is emblematic of this synthesis of the visual and the literary, and it suggests a future for literature not only in its intertextual afterlife but in its own right as an irreplaceable embodied medium.

 Literature, A Sign of Displaced Humanity

-Literary themes are not what most viewers would have expected from Blade Runner 2049, the much-anticipated sequel to 1982’s Blade Runner, but they prove to be crucial to the story and its possible meanings.
+Literary themes are not what most viewers would have expected from BR2049, the much-anticipated sequel to director Ridley Scott’s Blade Runner (1982), but they prove to be crucial to the story and its possible meanings.
 The new film’s nominal hero is an artificial human known as Officer KD6-3.7, or “K” for short (surely a literary allusion to the cipher-like protagonists of Franz Kafka’s bureaucratic nightmares).
 I say “nominal hero” because although he is apparently the main character, his agency and efficacy are problematized by a shift in perspective introduced by the film’s literary intertextuality.
 K is a product of the Wallace Corporation, and his assigned vocation, like Rick Deckard in the first Blade Runner film, is to hunt down and kill rogue replicants.
 As a blade runner, K erases others like himself, making him a mechanically brutal defender of the very hierarchical order to which he himself is subject.
-Surprisingly, however, K is also a reader, and his favourite book appears to be Nabokov’s 1962 novel Pale Fire.
+Surprisingly, however, K is also a reader, and his favourite book appears to be Nabokov’s novel Pale Fire.
 This is a very interesting choice on a number of levels.